|Best for Fishing||Kokatat Leviathan||SEE IT||

 First match the life jacket size to the paddler’s weight.
 Once you have the right size, put on the life vest and shore up the shoulder straps until the arm holes are just large enough to allow freedom of movement.
 Then, inhale deeply and pump up your chest.
 Tighten the torso straps until the PFD becomes snug.
 Then exhale and make minor adjustments on the shoulder and torso straps until the life vest fits just right.

-A Final Word on Shopping for the Best Kayak Fishing PFD
+Final Thoughts on the Best Kayak Life Vests

 The best kayak life vests offer comfort and features to keep the paddler safe, plus pockets and tabs for tackle and essential safety gear, such as a whistle and signal strobe.
 When it comes to safety, money should never be an issue, so buy the best kayak fishing PFD you can afford.